MerlinB/bitcoinobjects.org/src/docs/index.md

 ## Rules

 1. All on-chain information is divided into objects, where every object is addressable by a unique identifier.
-2. All content of an object must consist key-value pairs where a key is a [BSVURI](bsvuri) reference to an object and a value is one or more object references or utf-8-readable Strings.
+2. All content of an object must consist of key-value pairs where a key is a [BSVURI](bsvuri) reference to an object and a value is one or more object references or utf-8-readable Strings.
 3. Keys of an object must be unique for this object.

 ## Abstract